Ironman training & family basics – by Nick Rose

 Reduce the hours

 If you work with a coach, they should be aware of your family commitments.
 They should structure your week around a number of key sessions on the times you definitely have free.
 All else can and sometimes does get dropped if the need arises.

 Taking out the padding in your training plan can also reduce the hours you are on the road.
 There are countless AG high performers who do no more than 10-12 hours a week training.
 You really don’t need to be doing 20 hours a week.

 I have friends who do their ironman training early.
 I personally train late on my own “rosey’clock”.
 It’s not unusual for me to be on the turbo or running at 11pm.
 This is just how it works for our family.
 I want to be there in the week to read the bedtime stories, we like to eat together and missing this just doesn’t work for me.
 I then change to early mornings nearer to race week to move more towards the race day schedule.

 Make the sport inclusive for all

 Some events have the kids races as part of the schedule in race week.
-My 7-year-old has been taking part since she was 3 and this year was the turn of the younger one to start her racing career.
-As you can see, she loved every minute.
+My daughters have both taken part in this these events.
+As you can see below, when the younger one did her first race, she loved every minute.

 A few other tips for ironman training:

 It really can work.
-My recent results have shown that with hard work, an understanding partner – because you work at it – and two young children, ironman training doesn’t need to be such a challenging affair.
-Yes, it’s definitely an ever changing training schedule and some days you may need to just go with the flow, but I would rather stop the training if I ever had to make the decision one way or the other.
+My recent results have shown that with hard work, an understanding partner and two young children, ironman training doesn’t need to be such a challenging affair.
+Yes, it’s definitely an ever changing training schedule and some days you may need to just go with the flow.
+I would rather stop the training if I ever had to make the decision one way or the other.
 If you use some of the tips above, you shouldn’t need to make that choice.